 Moreover, as new innovations occur in the world of AI/ML, AIOps can move further and include more capabilities.

-The market is open with Enterprises beginning to take note of AIOps and its capabilities, and with businesses being more dependent on IT today than ever before, it has become imperative for enterprises to employ AIOps in their IT ecosystem.
+The market is open with Enterprises beginning to take note of AIOps and their capabilities, and with businesses being more dependent on IT today than ever before, it has become imperative for enterprises to employ AIOps in their IT ecosystem.